kelsey-sorrels/roguelike-tutorial-2018/lessons/week03.md

 So... what the frickity frack?
 Well we pick a top left and a bottom right.
 Easy.
 And the minimum view index is 0 obviously, because indexes are `usize` values.
 Now we do a `loop`, because we have to keep going until either we find our target or run out of views to look at.
 Okay so far?
-Now for each pass of the `loop`, we call `active_views.get(view_index)`, which uses the [get](https://doc.rust-lang.org/std/primitive.slice.html#method.get) method on slices (a Vec will automatically
+Now, for each pass of the `loop`, we call `active_views.get(view_index)`, which uses the [get](https://doc.rust-lang.org/std/primitive.slice.html#method.get) method on slices (a Vec will automatically